unification-com/docs/src/mainchain/guides/cloud/install-aws.md

 ## Introduction to installing `und` on AWS EC2 instances

-::: danger
+::: tip
-If you intend to become a `MainNet` Validator, it is **HIGHLY** recommended that you practice on `TestNet` first in order to _fully familiarise_ yourself with the process.
+If you intend to become a `MainNet` Validator, it is recommended that you practice on `TestNet` first in order to familiarise yourself with the process.
 :::

 This guide introduces a _very simple_ "quick start" single AWS EC2 instance, using a VPC with a single public subnet